WooCommerce cash on delivery fee – in 2 easy steps

 What happens if the customer changes their payment method?

-But wait – maybe your thinking that this charge will still be there if the customer changes their mind.
-No – if the user changes their payment gateway then the charge will automatically be removed and the checkout fields will update.
+If the user changes their payment gateway then the charge will automatically be removed, and the checkout fields will update.

 Apply a discount to cash on delivery payments in WooCommerce